 Carmen received a Bachelor of Science in Biochemistry & Molecular Biology from UMBC in 2001.
-She began working with Dr. Nicholas Katsanis at the Institute of Genetic Medicine at Johns Hopkins University in Baltimore in 2002, after spending some time in industry labs as a research pharmacologist.
+She began working at the Institute of Genetic Medicine at Johns Hopkins University in Baltimore in 2002, after spending some time in industry labs as a research pharmacologist.
 At Hopkins, she worked on various ciliopathy projects involving mice, zebrafish, and cell culture models, and human samples.

 From 2008 to 2019, Carmen worked as a lab manager and senior research technician at the University of Maryland, Baltimore, where she studied neuropathic pain for several years, then moved to endocrinology research involving zebrafish models.
-In late 2019, she rejoined Dr. Katsanis and Dr. Erica Davis at the Stanley Manne Children’s Research Institute at Lurie Children’s Hospital of Chicago to provide expertise in using zebrafish as a model organism.
+In late 2019, she joined the ACT-GeM team at Stanley Manne Children’s Research Institute at Lurie Children’s to provide expertise in using zebrafish as a model organism.